 Method 7: Update the BIOS

 Most users experience a thread stuck in the device driver at some point.
-For some, it might be an occasional issue that can be fixed with a restart or by disabling and then re-enabling the device.
+For some, it might be an occasional issue that can be fixed with a restart or disabling and then re-enabling the device.

-However, for others, this problem can persist and become more severe over time.
+However, this problem can persist for others and become more severe over time.
 In these cases, the only solution may be to update the BIOS.

 When a thread is stuck in the device driver, it means that the process of retrieving information from the hardware is not proceeding as intended.